 When preparing fish, it is sprinkled with salt 30 minutes to one hour before cooking.
 Sushi chefs also salt fish for almost the same purpose.
 This is called Shiojime.
 Shiojime brings out excess moisture and fish odor from the fish.
 At the same time, the proteins that make up the fish’s muscles dissolve, giving it tenacity.
 The result is that the fish meat gets resiliency.
 Another objective is to eliminate the bacteria on the surface of the fish.
 In sushi preparations, Shiojime is often followed by Sujime.
 The amount of vinegar that permeates the fish depends on the circumstances of Shiojime, so it is an extremely delicate task.

 The fish used in sushi is generally salted or soaked in vinegar then matured for a number of days while the umami Inosinic acid component increases.
 This is called “Jukusei” (aging).
 Sushi made with toppings that have been aged in this way is called “Jukusei sushi”.
 The aging period depends on the type, individual size and origin of each fish, and some are even-aged for over four weeks.
-However, the preparations are not only difficult and time-consuming, the discolored parts and inedible parts must be trimmed, so these toppings tend to be expensive.
+However, the preparations are not only difficult and time-consuming, but the discolored parts and inedible parts must also be trimmed, so these toppings tend to be expensive.
 If gone too far, the Inosinic acid converts to hypoxanthine and rots.
 The ability to make this judgment is important.
 In the end, Jukusei is an evolved version of the culture of “maturing toppings” which existed in Edo-style Sushi.